-You’ve interviewed, got the offer for a great travel nursing job so now you can relax because the hard part is over.
+You’ve interviewed and got the offer for a great travel nursing job so now you can relax because the hard part is over.
 Right?
 Actually, you’ve got a ways to go.
 Now the fast and furious race to meet your Quality Assurance requirements begins with a bang.

 Would it seem silly to have to prove you graduated from an accredited nursing school even though you have an RN license in your hand?
 Well, file this one under the nurse’s version of Ripley’s Believe It or Not.
 It seems obvious that you must graduate from nursing school in order to get a license without going to nursing school, but your agency may have to “prove” this.
 Agencies must do either primary or secondary source verification of your education.